laravel-enso/documentation/docs/backend/tables.md

     Caching the template will improve the overall table loading and update.

-    Note that it is recommended that during deployment you add a step where you call the `php artisan tables:clear` command in order to clear the cached templates, otherwise you might not see any changes or have issues until the cache expires.
+    Note that it is recommended that during deployment you add a step where you call the `php artisan enso:tables:clear` command in order to clear the cached templates, otherwise you might not see any changes or have issues until the cache expires.

 - `count`, is a boolean, default is `true`.
 When counting the number of results for the table,